-"Mr. Kauffmann asked me if I knew where I could find some amphetamine where I could find some amphetamine powder.
-Mr. Kauffmann further stated that he had previously had access to small quantities of amphetamine powder.
+"Mr. Kauffmann asked me if I knew where I could find some amphetamine powder.
+Mr. Kauffmann further stated that he had previously had access to small quantities of amphetamine pow-der.
 I asked Mr. Kauffmann for what use or purpose ...
-Mr. Kauffmann stated that he had some friends that were in the Missouri State Devictions.
-Missouri State Penitentiary that he had to take care of."
+Mr. Kauffmann stated that he had some friends that were in the Missouri State Penitentiary that he had to take care of."

 The House assassinations committee staff is now concentrating its investigation on the direct connections, if any, between Mr. Kauffmann and Mr. Ray or members of his family.
-Heading the field work for the House is,

-Heading the field work for the House is, by coincidence, the same investigator who led the drug agents who convicted Mr. Kauffmann in 1967, Harold D. Leap.
+Heading the field work for the House is, by coincidence, the same investigator by coincidence, the same investigator who led the drug agents who convicted Mr. Kauffmann in 1967, Harold D. Leap.
 Mr. Leap, who has been detailed to the committee staff by the Drug Enforcement Agency, was mysteriously shot and wounded in September 1967 on a country road near St. Louis while investigating the Kauffmann case.
 No arrests have the Kauffmann case.
 No arrests have ever been made in that shooting.